 Communication happens all day long.
 We talk at home, at school, at work, out and about and in the community.
-How does this look for an AAC user?
+How does this look for an Augmentative and Alternative Communication (AAC) user?
 Do they have a way to communicate in all situations?

 Sadly, the reality is that often an AAC user does not have the necessary supports in place to be able to use their AAC system in different environments.

 Make AAC always available

 AAC needs to be available across different environments.
 Maybe we need cases and straps so that the AAC system can be more portable, to be taken to the different places the AAC user goes.
 Perhaps we need to create a light-tech/paper-based AAC system to be used across environments.
 The best chance that AAC can be supported in mixed locations, is to first make sure that AAC is made available.

 In some situations, an AAC user does not have their communication device.
 Do they have a way to ask for it?